Introduction

 - Department, if assigned

-Nodes are color-coded to indicate status:
+Nodes are color-coded by approval status:

 You can pan the chart by clicking and dragging, and zoom using the scroll wheel or the zoom controls in the toolbar.

-Searching for a Position
+Searching for a position

 Use the Find position search box at the top of the org chart to locate a specific position.
 Type at least two characters to search by position label, position name, incumbent name, job code, or department.
 Select a result from the dropdown and the chart will automatically expand the tree, scroll to the position, and briefly highlight it.